mikepjb/go-nutrack/README.md

   made into 2 thighs, 2 breasts, 2 wings, stock OR cooked whole)
 - Recipes can be divided into Portions - I am using Recipes as if they were single portions.. which works okay

+### Notes on Nutrition

+Weight loss - find your metabolic rate and set a 500 calorie deficit.